lynusdev/AcePlan/README.md

-MyPlan is a web based substitution plan app for my school.
+AcePlan is a web based substitution plan app.
-Work in progress...
+This is a custom project for my school.
+Download the app at aceplan.xyz!